freenet/web/hugo-site/content/news/eventual-convergence.md

 In Freenet, the key-values are stored using a **small-world network** topology, which has interesting properties for distributed consistency.
 For a given key, nodes subscribe to the value, forming a connected "tree" structure, with the root being the node closest to the key.
-Updates propagate through this tree using the **Eventual Convergence** mechanism—similar to a virus spreading through a network.
-This ensures that changes are efficiently propagated to all subscribing nodes, leading them to converge on a consistent state over time.
+Updates propagate through this tree using the **Summary-Delta Convergence** mechanism—similar to a virus spreading through a network.
+This ensures that changes are efficiently propagated to all subscribing nodes, achieving eventual consistency over time.

 #### Illustrating Eventual Convergence: The Color Mixing Analogy